 Read our expert tips to ensure you know everything you need to so that when you come to planning your loft conversion, it runs smoothly and comes in on (or under) budget.

-1. Converting could balance out your house
+1. Use a loft conversion to balance out your house

 Lofts with a minimum head height of 2.3m are usually seen as fit to convert, although obstacles like chimneys or water tanks, as well as the pitch of the roof, can also affect this decision.

 If the roof space is less than 2.3m, don’t throw away your dreams of a conversion, as there are other options available.
 Removing sections of the roof, or all of it, makes it possible to gain the required headspace, however, this adds to the cost and requires planning permission, unlike a more simple conversion.
-Alternatively, it is possible to lower the ceiling of the rooms below – again, this is a more costly.
+Alternatively, it is possible to lower the ceiling of the rooms below – again, this is more costly.
 You could also opt for a modular conversion – built off site and installed afterwards.

 Adding a room to your house should increase its value by between £50,000 and £60,000.
 As most loft conversions only cost between £30,000 and £40,000 to complete, this is a considerable return on investment.
-Michael Holmes advises budgeting:
+Michael Holmes advises on budgeting:

 - £1,150–£1,350 per square metre for a basic rooflight conversion

 - £1,250–£1,450 per square metre for a dormer conversion

 - £1,350–£1,550 per square metre for complex options